codesharedot/xceltoken-plus-price-gnome-ticket/README.md

-# dentacoin price gnome ticket
+# mexc-token price gnome ticket

-Gnome 3 desktop ticker for dentacoin price with Python and argos.
-Rename to dentacoin.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for mexc-token price with Python and argos.
+Rename to mexc-token.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org